-- What strategy would you adopt to bring up and high a low-level performer?
+- What strategy will you adopt to bring up and high a low-level performer?

-- How would you decompose a set of analytical data for someone who is not familiar with the technical statistics and figures?
+- How will you decompose a set of analytical data for someone who is not familiar with the technical statistics and figures?

 - How do you contribute your analysis for employee development?